Mustafa-Seif/ngx-validation-handling/projects/ngx-validation-handling/README.md

 }
 ```

-### Step 4: Use NgxValidationHandlingService to send your form and your validation messsages example:
+### Step 4: Use "NgxValidationHandlingService" to send your form and your validation messsages example:
 ```javascript
   ngOnInit(): void {
     // After intit your form